Economic Action Maryland

 Tenant Advocacy

 Tenant Advocacy The Tenant Advocacy program works to ensure Maryland renters are living in safe and healthy housing.
 Our tenant advocates advance housing justice in Maryland through direct service, research, and advocacy.
 Services include assistance with landlord-tenant issues and tenants’ rights information and education.
-The Tenant Advocacy program is unique in that we provide Maryland tenants statewide (all counties, and Baltimore City) with free information about tenant rights and responsibilities on the following topics: Lease reviews Eviction Notification and Procedure, Illegal Eviction Nonpayment of Rent (Please note: We do not provide financial assistance.)
-Code Enforcement, including ...
+The Tenant Advocacy program is unique in that we provide Maryland landlords and tenants statewide with free information about their rights and responsibilities on the following topics: Lease reviews Eviction Notification and Procedure, Illegal Eviction Nonpayment of Rent (Please note: We do not provide financial assistance.)
+Code Enforcement, including licenses and inspections ...